543 views

 Innocent X was the uncle of Camillo Pamphilj.
 Thus, the gallery has a beautiful collection of his furniture and works of art from his collection.
 Moreover, the Gallery of Mirror is one of the charming rooms in the Palazzo.
 It includes frescoes depicting the Labors of Hercules, a masterpiece of the Bolognese painter Aurelian Miani.
 Also, the gallery was designed around 1730 by Gabriele Valvassori.

 The third gallery is the Pamphilj Gallery with notable works such as: “Battle of the Port of Naples” by Pieter Bruegel the Elder, the Flemish master.
-Moreover, you will find famous work by Guido Reni, where Mary adored her child.
+Moreover, you will find a famous work by Guido Reni, where Mary adored her child.

 The Doria Gallery contains several works by Jan Brueghel and paintings by Parmigianino.
 Also, there is a bust of Olympia Maidalchini Pamphilj, sister-in-law of Pope Innocent X, by Alessandro Algardi.